jacquespillet/jacquespillet.github.io/SVGF.md

 }
 ```

-An important thing to do as well is filtering the variance before running the A-trous wavelet filter to get better results.
+One very important step that I haven't mentionned so far is before running the A-trous filter, we need to filter the variances.

-This is done in a similar way as filtering the colour, so I won't go into those details.
+We basically apply a cross bilateral filter to the variance values which will smooth them out.
+It's almost using the same code as the A-trous filter so I won't dive too deep in the details, the only difference is it's just a regular filter applied to the 5x5 neighbouring pixels.

 ## 5. Temporal Anti Aliasing & Tonemapping